London underground station Southwark, Jubilee Line, Zone 1 (see visitor information for directions)

 4. The wing -In the Studio- offers another remarkable area with the description -Studio Practice- (Room 2, Level 2, Est Natalie Bell Building).
 The place where the art objects are created, the studio, has a huge influence on the artists and thus also on their works.
 See how this influence of the premises is reflected in the various works.
 Of course, this is particularly obvious in the paintings which show these spaces as their motif.
-Like -Studio Interior- by Henri Matisse and -The Studio- by Pablo Picasso.
-Picasso painted this picture in a 19th century villa next to Cannes.
-He lived there in the year 1955 together with his later wife Jacqueline Roque.
+Like -Seated Woman with Small Dog- by Meraud Guevara and -Interior at Gordon Square- by Duncan Grant.
+Grant painted this picture in his a house at the Gordon Square in London around the year 1915.
+A part of the painting shows the studio of Vanessa Bell.
+Duncan Grant lived there with Vanessa Bell, who was a English painter.